-- Detailed anatomy, physiology and pathophysiology of the cardiovascular and related systems
+- Detailed anatomy and physiology of the cardiovascular and related systems

-- The operation of high-tech mechanical pumps and cardiopulmonary support devices
+- The operation of the heart-lung machine and cardiopulmonary support devices

 - Comprehensive perfusion theory